Program Category: MA Programs

 Special Admissions Requirements:

-Skill in reading, writing, and speaking French; a general knowledge of the literature of the French speaking world; ability to write clear and literate English; training in Latin; and preparation in another Romance language are recommended for applicants to both the PhD and the free-standing MA programs.
+Skill in reading, writing, and speaking French; a general knowledge of the literature of the French speaking world; ability to write clear and literate English.

 In addition to the stated requirements, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (a course paper, term paper, etc.), and three letters of recommendation from academic sources.